Resisting Arrest & Obstructing Justice Charges

 Also known as resisting arrest, resisting and obstructing isn't simply voicing a disagreement with being arrested.
 Resisting and obstructing involves violent behavior towards a police officer and fighting back against them.
 Violence against law enforcement is not taken lightly and they are not likely to go easy on you in court if you do not have proper representation to advocate for you.

 Additionally, this law does not only apply to police officers.
 It also includes other civil professionals, such as parole and probation officers, judges, and prosecutors.
-Our Greenville criminal defense lawyers are here to ensure that your rights are not violated and that you are given a fair chance to trial, despite being charged with a crime against law enforcement.
+Our Grand Rapids criminal defense lawyers are here to ensure that your rights are not violated and that you are given a fair chance to trial, despite being charged with a crime against law enforcement.

 The actions which may be considered resisting and obstructing include:

 - Endangering safety

 - Obstructing justice